rycoley/prediction-prostate-surveillance/README.md

 Joint modeling of latent prostate cancer state and observed clinical outcomes, for active surveillance of low risk prostate cancer

-August 29, 2015- This is code accompanying Coley et al. (2015) "Bayesian Joint Hierarchical Model for Prediction of Latent Health States with Application to Active Surveillance of Prostate Cancer"
+October 6, 2015- This is code accompanying Coley et al. (2015) "Bayesian Joint Hierarchical Model for Prediction of Latent Health States with Application to Active Surveillance of Prostate Cancer"

 —DATA—
 Data from Johns Hopkins Active Surveillance cohort is not publicly available, so simulated data is provided in the folder simulation-data.
 Data was simulated using posterior estimates from fitting the model on the JH AS data.
+Explanation of variables in readme.md in this folder.

 Note: Since the data generating model is the same as the estimation model, plots of model fit will be overly optimistic.
 In particular, the CV-AUC for latent state is considerably higher.